-- [1] The "Total System Toll Revenues" figures only include toll revenues and do not include actual receipts from other non-toll revenue sources, interest revenues nor any revenues or costs associated with the Goldenrod Road Extension
+The "Total System Toll Revenues" figures only include toll revenues and do not include actual receipts from other non-toll revenue sources, interest revenues nor any revenues or costs associated with the Goldenrod Road Extension.

-[2] SR 414 opened in February 2009 to electronic traffic. - [3] Effective May 2016, the E-PASS discount is given to all E-PASS customers that use their transponder on any CFX roadway more than 40 times in a calendar month with an additional discount given for more than 80 transactions in a calendar month.
+(2) SR 414 opened in February 2009 to electronic traffic and in May 2009 to cash traffic.

+(3) Effective May 2016, the E-PASS discount is given to all E-PASS customers that use their transponder on any CFX roadway more than 40 times in a calendar month with an additional discount given for more than 80 transactions in a calendar month.
 The CFX Beltway Discount went into effect July 1, 2015 and is given to any electronic toll collection customer that uses their transponder on SR 414, SR 417, and SR 429 more than 20 times in a calendar month.
 Also starting in FY2016 the school bus rebate went into effect, giving a 99% refund to all public school busses in the seven county area around Orlando that travel the system with an E-PASS transponder.